nxp-zephyr-ear/zephyr/samples/boards/rd_rw612_bga/nxp_el2go_import_blob/README.rst

     in the "Secure Files" section.

 3. [Optional] In order to maximize the TF-M ITS performance, the maximum supported blob size is set to 2908 bytes.
-In case the user wants to support bigger blobs (8K is the maximum size supported by PSA), he needs to change the following two variables:
+In case the user wants to support bigger blobs (8K is the maximum size supported by PSA), he needs to change the following three variables:

     in file modules/tee/tf-m/trusted-firmware-m/platform/ext/target/nxp/$board$/config_tfm_target.h
+    #define CRYPTO_ENGINE_BUF_SIZE                 0x8000
     #define ITS_MAX_ASSET_SIZE                     3 * 0xC00

     in file modules/tee/tf-m/trusted-firmware-m/platform/ext/target/nxp/$board$/partition/flash_layout.h